ninoseki/jsac_mihari_workshop/docs/exercises/nuclei.md

 !!! note

-    Please follow an instruction I give in Slack instead of `mihari artifact list-transform ...` if you are unable to complete the previous exercise.
+    Please use a rule I give in Slack if you are unable to complete the previous exercise.